jvillste/zettelkasten/dabric value types.md

 # value types in the Dabric prelude
 ## first order types
 - unsigned integer: little endian integer of a fixed byte count.
 Supported byte sizes are 1,2,4,8.
 Note that the byte size is not a type parameter but the regular type size value given for every type.
-- signed integer: twos complement liitle endian integer of a fixed byte count.
+- signed integer: twos complement liitle endian integer.
 Supported byte sizes are 1,2,4,8
 - unsigned leb128: a leb128 encoded unsigned integer
 - string: utf-8 encoded byte size prefixed string
 - type tagged value: a type tag / value -pair where the type tag is a VQL refering to the value type sequence in the file header